letian0102/PVdetector/README.md

 "before/after" download (combined metadata/expression CSVs plus stacked ridge plots, without per-sample CSVs).
 Pass `--export-plots` to add a `plots/` directory containing the individual density visuals.

+The CLI prints a progress bar while samples are processed and automatically finalises partial results if an analysis is interrupted.

 ## Usage
 ### A. Upload counts CSV files